wnchan/tp/docs/UserGuide.md

 * Email: Valid email address ending in `@u.nus.edu`.
 Maximum 20 characters.
 * Description: Maximum 150 characters.
 * Tutorials: Two digit integers between `01` and `22` inclusive.
 Multiple tutorial slots can be added by using `t/` repeatedly.
 * Social Media Link: Valid URL format to social media account.
+It must start with `https://`.
 Multiple URLs can be added by using `sm/` repeatedly.
 * Nationality: Either `local` or `foreigner`.
 * Gender: A single character, either `m` or `f`.